billkarsh/SpikeGLX/Markdown/SpikeGLX_Quadbase_Quickstart.md

 With this version, SpikeGLX and imec move to major API revision 4.0, or `API4`.
 API4 allows imec to better support a wide variety of hardware technologies (`tech`).
-Probes/headstages have tech types {STD, QB, OPTO, NXT}
+Probes/headstages have tech types {STD, QB, OPTO, NP3}
-and basestation-modules are {STD, OPTO, NXT}.
+and basestation-modules are {STD, OPTO, NP3}.
 These have to be matched to work properly.
 The rules are pretty simple:

 * OneBox is a STD tech.
 * Existing STD-PXI modules are STD tech.
 * Existing OPTO-PXI modules are OPTO tech.
 * OPTO-probes ONLY work in OPTO modules.
-* NXT-probes ONLY work in NXT modules.
+* NP3-probes ONLY work in NP3 modules.
 * QB-probes ONLY work in STD module tech.
 * STD-probes work in any module.